The Sewage Field

 Sally and the town, a sort of stand-in for all of small-town America, hear the obscenity he's forced to use instead of listening to the reasons why he's using it.
 One of the symptoms of PTSD (that's Post-Traumatic Stress Disorder) is the inability to speak about or remember an event without reliving it.
 Bowker shows this here.
 Unable to speak about the war, he has to stop driving around and walks into the lake.

 Later, in "In the Field" (the field here being both the sewage field that drowned Kiowa and the combat zone), O'Brien discusses the blame for Kiowa's death in the sewage field—or, in keeping with our metaphor, the drowning of American goodness in poop:

 "The truth," Norman Bowker would've said, "is I let the guy go."
 (Speaking of Courage.127)

 The soldiers all feel guilty in one way or another—for following orders instead of trusting the Vietnamese, for a moment of stupidity in the field, or for their own brutal and disrespectful natures.
 Jimmy Cross and Norman Bowker both reflect that the blame is universal.
 The ignoble death of American decency in war is everybody's fault, in one way or another (which still doesn't mean we should dismiss the idea of personal responsibility).

 The next time we see the sewage field is in "Field Trip," when O'Brien goes back to Vietnam to honor Kiowa's memory and to introduce his daughter, Kathleen, to the place that owns such a large part of his soul.
-Since O'Brien doesn't actually have a daughter named Kathleen and at the time of writing had never been back to Vietnam, we know there's some pretty heavy symbolism going on here.
+Since the real O'Brien doesn't actually have a daughter named Kathleen and at the time of his writing The Things They Carried had never been back to Vietnam, we know there's some pretty heavy symbolism going on here.